You could save up to 75% on medical premiums!

 Each year during November, you are given an opportunity to elect benefits for the following calendar year.
 The period during which you can make this election is called an “open enrollment period.”
 Once you make your elections, they generally are irrevocable for the following calendar year.

 A qualified life event (QLE) is an event that may allow you to make certain changes to your Intermountain Health benefits outside of the regular open enrollment period.
 A QLE is a change in your status like getting married or the birth of a new baby that allows you to make benefit changes for a limited period of time after that event.

 2. What are examples of qualified life events?

 Examples of QLEs include gaining/losing a spouse through marriage, divorce, or death, and gaining a new dependent (this includes having new baby or adopting a child).
 You can also make certain changes to your benefits if you go on unpaid leave, if your employment with Intermountain Health changes, if one of your dependent’s employment changes, or if a dependent loses/gains coverage elsewhere.
 You may review the Intermountain Health flexible benefit plan for more information about QLEs.

 3. How long do I have to notify Intermountain Health of my change in status?

-Generally, life events must be submitted through Oracle within 31 days of the event.
+Generally, life events must be submitted through Workday within 31 days of the event.
 For newborn babies or newly adopted children, you have 60 days from birth or adoption to submit your request.
-If you miss these deadlines, you cannot make a change till the next open enrollment period.
+If you miss these deadlines, you cannot make a change until the next open enrollment period.

 4. What changes can I make to my benefits in a QLE?

 It depends.
 Your election change must be consistent with the event and with IRS regulations governing mid-year election changes.
 For example, if your child turns 26 and drops from insurance, this does not mean you can increase spouse life insurance, but you may be able to decrease how much you put into a medical FSA since you are now covering one less dependent.